 Section 1.
-Legal Rights of Shop Steward
+Legal Rights of Shop Stewards

-Management recognizes that Local 721 Shop Stewards are the official on-site representatives of the Union and further acknowledges that no Steward or Alternate shall be discriminated against because of the exercise of their rights and duties under the MOU.
+Management recognizes that Local 721 Shop Stewards or Alternate are the official on-site representatives of the Union and further acknowledges that no Steward or Alternate shall be discriminated against because of the exercise of their rights and duties under the MOU.